estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D59 - May 11, 2018
+Really wanted to submit my app to the App Store today, but the last minute stuff took longer than I had planned.
+Hopefully tomorrow will be the day! #100DaysOfCode #Swift #iOS

+### R2D58 - May 10, 2018
+Reading up on how to submit an app to the App Store.
+Pulling together screenshots (for both English and Spanish versions) and, of course, still testing. #100DaysOfCode #Swift #iOS

 ### R2D57 - May 9, 2018
 Working on text for App Store and a basic support page for the app.
 Testing the app.
 And testing the app some more.
 Hope to submit to the App Store this week! #100DaysOfCode #Swift #iOS